Skip to main content

 Realize systematic and repeatable user permissioning.
 Apply permission changes for many users at once by altering role privileges.

-ramp loading
+ramp loading icon

 Facilitate user onboarding